centreon/centreon-documentation/versioned_docs/version-23.04/alerts-notifications/resources-status.md

     above the table.

-When a resource is in planned downtime, the alert is not visible anymore in the **Unhandled problems** filter and notifications for this resource are stopped.
+When a resource is in planned downtime, the alert is not visible anymore in the **Unhandled alerts** filter and notifications for this resource are stopped.
 The color of lines for resources with a planned downtime is changed to light purple.

 ![image](../assets/alerts/resources-status/resources-status-downtime.gif)